nosportugal/faast-data-engineering/README.md

   - Setting up infrastructure on GCP with Terraform
   - Preparing the environment for the course

-> **Note:** NYC TLC changed the format of the data we use to parquet.
+> **Note**: NYC TLC changed the format of the data we use to parquet.
 But you can still access
 > the csv files [here](https://github.com/DataTalksClub/nyc-tlc-data).

 - [Week 2: Data ingestion](week_2_data_ingestion)